-In 1964, a major curriculum revision established clinical concentrations within the program leading to a Master’s degree in nursing with functional areas in teaching, nursing service and administration.
+In 1964, a significant curriculum revision introduced clinical concentrations to the University at Buffalo School of Nursing’s master’s degree program.
+These concentrations included functional areas such as teaching, nursing service, and administration.

-Under the leadership of Jean K. Brown, PhD, RN, FAAN, a PhD program was developed and approved in 2004.
-It is one of only three nursing PhD programs in the SUNY system and one of only three nursing PhD programs in New York State that are outside the New York City metropolitan area.
+In 2004, under the leadership of Jean K. Brown, PhD, RN, FAAN, the School of Nursing launched its PhD in Nursing program.
+This program, a significant addition to the State University of New York (SUNY) system, is one of only three nursing PhD programs within the SUNY network and among just three in New York State located outside the New York City metropolitan area.

 Founded: 1936